-Grants awarded for programs that do not include new Chandra observations (Archival or Theory programs) will be issued at the beginning of the Cycle, and spending against the grant may commence as soon as both SAO and the Recipient Institution have signed off on the grant.
+Grants awarded for programs that do not include new Chandra observations (e.g., Archival Research and Theory/Modeling projects) as well as Joint Observing projects will be issued at the beginning of the Cycle, and spending against the grant may commence as soon as both SAO and the Recipient Institution have signed off on the grant.
 Those grantees that include new Chandra observations will receive their awards when the data from their first observations have been successfully processed and delivered to the PI.
 Target of Opportunity awards with more than one approved target may be incrementally funded as each target is successfully observed and the data is released to the PI.
 Depending on the availability of funds, the Award should arrive approximately one-month after the first processed data has been distributed to the PI.
 A copy of the Award will go to the Investigator cited in the approved proposal, with the original Award documents sent via overnight courier to the Recipient Institution.

 Funding for observing awards is normally issued after the data from the first successful observation is released to the PI.
-Funding for Archive or Theory/Modeling awards is issued at the beginning of the observing cycle.
+Funding for Archival Research, Theory/Modeling, and Joint Observing awards is issued at the beginning of the observing cycle.
 If the PI requires more than a one-year period-of-performance, he/she may request a longer period-of-performance (up to two years) in his/her proposal, with supporting justification.
 A one-year no-cost extension is available upon request should work not be completed during the initial award period.
 Second one-year extensions may also be granted when justified.

-We will continue with our trial, implemented in November 2005 for Cycle 7, of the twoyear grant award periods when requested in the submitted budget.
-Please note that the U.S. Office of Management and Budget requires that a Program Performance Report be submitted at least annually for all multi-year awards.
-This Annual Report must be submitted thirty (30) days prior to the end of each twelve month period.
-The option of a two-year period-of-performance for the award, with all funding being provided at the onset of the award, is being offered on a trial basis for Cycle 7.
-The offer of this option in future cycles, as well as the eligibility of individual Investigators to receive future multi-year awards, will depend upon recipients' compliance with the Annual Report requirement.
+We will continue to issue awards with a two-year period-of-performance when requested in the submitted budget.
+Please note that the Code of Federal Regulations, 2 CFR Part 215 Section 215.51, Monitoring and Reporting Program Performance, requires that a Program Performance Report be submitted at least annually for all multi-year awards.
+This Annual Report must be submitted thirty (30) days prior to the end of each twelve-month period.
+The eligibility of individual Investigators to receive future multi-year awards will depend upon recipients' compliance with the Annual Report requirement.